Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/Ray-Traced-Shadows.md

 When you enable ray-traced shadows in your HDRP Project, they replace shadow maps for opaque GameObjects.

+To troubleshoot this effect, HDRP provides a Shadows [Debug Mode](Ray-Tracing-Debug.md) and a Ray Tracing Acceleration Structure [Debug Mode](Ray-Tracing-Debug.md) in Lighting Full Screen Debug Mode.

 ## Using ray-traced shadows

 All ray-traced shadows are screen space shadows.
 This means that HDRP stores them in a screen space buffer which holds the information for every pixel on the screen that is in the depth buffer (which only stores opaque GameObjects).